 Electricity is inherently dangerous.
 However, much like many of us operate or are around vehicles on a daily basis, there's a certain amount of risk that we all accept into our lives in order to have enjoyable and fulfilling experiences.
 Electro-sex is no different.
 While it can be extremely sexual and orgasmic, it can also be dangerous if things go wrong.
 As long as you're careful, however, the worst thing you'll have to deal with is a minor burn (and even that's rare!)

 Once you've prepared the physical, it's time to know about the recipient's background.
-Whether you're using it on yourself or on your partner, you need to know their health history.
-Anything that's conductive or electric in or on the body (pacemaker, IUD, bone replacements) are a giant no-no. While electro-sex play for someone with a pacemaker should never be done, with other types of concerns (IUD, bone replacement), you can just play in areas that are far away from the concerning metal.
-Most experts also recommend avoiding any type of electric exposure for pregnant women or anyone with heart problems as well.
+Whether you're an electro-sex toy on yourself or on your partner, you need to think about health history.
+Anything that's conductive or electric in or on the body (like a pacemaker, IUD or bone replacements) are a giant no-no. While electro-sex play for someone with a pacemaker should never be done, with other types of concerns (IUD, bone replacement), you can just play in areas that are far away from the metal.
+Most experts also recommend avoiding any type of electric exposure for pregnant women or anyone with heart problems.

 The last preparation step is entirely mental.
-Some people genuinely have fears of electricity, and it only takes the low hum when you turn on a Violet Wand to send them into a panic attack.
+Some people genuinely have fears about electricity, and it only takes the low hum when you turn on a Violet Wand to send them into a panic attack.
 Check in with your partner to see if they've had any previous negative experiences with household electricity, tasers, or other electrical devices.
-Some people can't predict how they'll react when near electro-sex toys, but it's always good to make sure there are no already-known concerns.
+Some people can't predict how they'll react when near electro-sex toys, but it's always good to make sure you address any existing anxieties, fears or phobias.

 Prepping for Electro-Sex Play